Rusk85/ExampleSqlBackupCreator/README.md

 - `id="btnStart"` // giving the button a name so I can address it in the CodeBehind
 - some more styling candy and stuff; really nothing impressing at all

+Already pushed this to my github repo so you can clone it from there and have a got at it: https://github.com/Rusk85/ExampleSqlBackupCreator

 <hr>

 ### WebForm-Project showing `Button Click Event`